conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

 As you can see in the command line output, the first time, with an empty cache the download takes **23.428 seconds**, that is the same time that it would have taken to download if there was no cache.
-After setting the second `CONAN_USER_HOME` with the downloads cache pointing to the same folder the download time is **14.491 seconds** which is almost half of the time it would take without the downloads cache.
+After setting the second `CONAN_USER_HOME` with the download cache pointing to the same folder the download time is **14.491 seconds** which is almost half of the time it would take without the downloads cache.